 Aside from meeting one of the requirements of the certification audit, there are other added benefits of conducting regular internal audits, and these include:

-Frequency of the internal audit can depend on requirement of the standard, i.e. meeting your scheduled internal audit programme and organization preference.
+Frequency of the internal audit can depend on requirement of the standard, i.e. meeting your scheduled internal audit programme and organisation preference.
 The standard requires a defined audit plan covering a set amount of time, i.e. annually to meet the scheduled surveillance audit, so it is important to stick to these schedule internal audits on specific sections of your management system.

 One of the main questions we’re asked about internal auditing is who is allowed to conduct it.
 There are two key parts to the answer.

 The first is that the auditor needs to be objective and impartial.
 This means it can’t be someone who has been closely involved in the implementation of the management system and it can’t someone who’s actively involved in running it.
-If your organization doesn’t have an established audit department, then you’re probably looking at an external resource (such as CertiKit’s internal auditing team) to fulfil the requirement.
+If your organisation doesn’t have an established audit department, then you’re probably looking at an external resource (such as CertiKit’s internal auditing team) to fulfil the requirement.

 The second part of the answer is that the internal auditor has to have relevant education, training or experience to be able to do a competent job of the audit.
 So, depending on which ISO standard you are certifying to, they’ll need to know something about subject, the standard itself, and how to conduct an audit.
 There are courses available to train staff members if required, but make sure they’re from reputable providers to ensure accuracy and a high standard.